French organisation INSEE, has a study showing around 86% of young people between the ages of 15 and 29 use the internet on a daily basis.

 However, as always, be critical!
 Don't settle for a math teacher or Youtuber you find boring just because they cover the right topics - engagement is key!

-The Relationship Between Online Resources and Formal Education
+Online Resources and Formal Education - Can They Work Together?

 The internet is undoubtedly a fantastic tool for finding a varied and relevant selection of learning resources.